anvilproject/anvil-portal/content/team/working-groups.md

 # Working Groups

-<hero small>AnVIL's working groups take on the responsibility for specific portions of the project and its day-to-day operations.</hero>
+<hero>AnVIL's working groups take on the responsibility for specific portions of the project and its day-to-day operations.</hero>

 Working groups are dynamic and are formulated as needed in the course of the project.